sumup/sumup-ios-sdk/README.md

 > Note:
 > `setupWithAPIKey:` checks for the user's location permission.
 Consequently, do not call this method as part of the app launch.
+This method must be called on the main queue.

 ### Login